GuideMarch 24, 2026 Updated May 19, 2026 14 min read

 If you're still setting up your first agent or your current agent isn't reliably handling its basic tasks yet, skip Mission Control.
 Get the foundational setup right first.
 Model routing.
 Spending caps.
 Security baseline.
 Structured SOUL.md.
 Once those are solid and you're scaling to multiple agents or bringing team members into the workflow, then consider adding a monitoring layer.

-The real question is whether Mission Control stays a separate tool or gets absorbed into OpenClaw itself.
-As the project moves to an open-source foundation following Peter Steinberger's departure to OpenAI, there's a strong argument that basic monitoring and task management should be native features, not community add-ons.
+The real open question is whether Mission Control stays a separate tool or gets absorbed into OpenClaw itself.
+With the project moving to an open-source foundation supported by OpenAI after Peter Steinberger joined the company in February 2026, there's a strong argument that basic monitoring and task management should be native features rather than community add-ons.
+Until that lands, pick the version that matches your actual problem — and make sure the agent itself is configured well before you spend time building a prettier way to watch it fail.

 Frequently Asked Questions